IIIF/cookbook-recipes/recipe/0040-image-rotation-service/index.md

 ## Example 2: CSS

 This Manifest shows how to rotate the image using CSS.
-For clarity, we are using embedded CSS, but the `stylesheet` property may, rather than a JSON object with `type` and `value` properties, be a string URL pointing to an external stylesheet.
+For clarity, we are using embedded CSS.
+Note the declaration of the CSS class in the `value` property of the AnnotationPage's `stylesheet` and the application of that class to the `styleClass` property on the `body`.
+The `stylesheet` property may instead point to an external stylesheet using a URI in a string or an id and value in a JSON object.
+See [the W3C Web Annotation Data Model's Styles section](https://www.w3.org/TR/annotation-model/#styles) for more.

 {% include manifest_links.html viewers="" manifest="manifest-css.json" %}